oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

 	![OCI Monitoring Service, highlighting an alarm notification settings](images/2-3-alarms.png " ")

 	By default when the **Alarm Definition** browser tab opens, the last hour of firing history will be displayed.
 The time period can easily be adjusted using the drop-down.
 Using the **Quick selects** drop-down, choose **Last 7 days**.
 The status timeline now shows the historical violations over the last 7 days.
 Additionally, the table view provides details of the metric moving between states, such as Firing, Reset and OK, as well as the date and time the metric transitioned between states.
-However in this example, the alarm has

  	![Oracle Cloud Monitoring Service, showing details of the filesystem alarm over the last 7 days](images/2-4-alarms.png " ")

  	Once you are done reviewing the alarm details, close your browser tab displaying the OCI Monitoring Service to return to Stack Monitoring.
-Once you have returned to Stack Monitoring, close the Alarms slide-out.
+Once you have returned to Stack Monitoring, click **Close** to return to the Enterprise Summary.

  	![Alarms chart slide-out, showing only warning alarms, and highlighting the close button](images/2-5-alarms.png " ")

  	Now let's understand how an alarm is created.

-For more information on monitoring Prometheus-based resources see [**Importing Prometheus-based resource**.](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/expand-monitoring-capability-custom-resources.html#GUID-FC195BED-DA68-4EBD-92F0-54E358C0A8B2)
+\* For more information on monitoring Prometheus-based resources see [**Importing Prometheus-based resource**.](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/expand-monitoring-capability-custom-resources.html#GUID-FC195BED-DA68-4EBD-92F0-54E358C0A8B2)

 ## Task 3: Review the alarm creation process